StormCreative/php-styleguide/README.md

 The position of braces vary between whether they are wrapping a class, method or statements.

 The below class demonstrates how all types of braces will be used.
-Take note of how a Class uses the braces, the methods, and the statements within a method.
+Take note of how a Class uses the braces, the methods, and the constrol structures within a method.
 This is how they should be used anywhere within a code base:

 <pre>
     <code>
-        class Example extends Base_example {
+        class Example extends Base_example
+        {

             public function example_method()
             {